 To get a broader view of all the browsers your customers are using, we can use secondary dimensions in the Mobile Overview tab.
 By choosing Browser as our secondary dimension we find that 61% of our visitors are coming via a desktop and using Chrome.

 Let’s say you or the development team just pushed a great new home page with a slick CSS3 transition that you know will break or be a little bit off on older versions of Internet Explorer.
-By setting the secondary dimension to Browser, and going to advanced search, we can see how many people are using older versions of IE and how critical they are in the testing phase.
+By setting the secondary dimension to Browser, and going to advanced search, we can see how many people are using older versions of FireFox or IE and how critical they are in the testing phase.

 Using a Custom Report To Scale

 To speed your research and make this a truly repeatable process we’ll show you how to set up a Custom Report in GA dealing specifically with browsers and devices.
 In Google Analytics, head to the Customization section to add a custom report.
 Make the Title and Report name something relevant that you’ll remember.
 For report type, select Flat Table.
 In Dimensions, select Device Category then Browser then Browser Version.
 For Metrics, select Sessions.